How to Write a Dissertation Introduction Like a Pro

 Dissertation Introduction: Bring Out Your Aims and Objectives

 The aims and objectives of your study form another very important part of the introduction, and indeed, the entire dissertation.
-The aim of the study is what you anticipate to achieve, while the objective is how you will go about to achieve it.
+The aim of the study is what you anticipate to achieve, while the objective is how you will go about achieving it.
 The overall aim of the study is done in the form of or research questions.

 Note that the objectives you use for the study should be specific, helping to tell the readers how you went about the study.
-Furthermore, the objectives provide initial insights into the research methods, offering a quick preview of the data and type of analysis used in the study.
+Furthermore, the objectives provide initial insights into the research methods, offering a quick preview of the data and the type of analysis used in the study.
 However, do not go into details because they will be brought out in the methods section.
 See the examples of study objective below:

 - To collect and analyze qualitative data on the new mothers’ level of knowledge and concerns about the importance of immunizations in kids.